chenchkx/RiemannianCovDs/readme.md

-Riemannian covariance descriptors(RieCovDs) for describing image sets.
+Riemannian covariance descriptors(RieCovDs) via covariance computation on the manifold of Gaussians for image set coding.
 Written by Kai-Xuan Chen (e-mail: kaixuan_chen_jsh@163.com)